UC Davis Pepper-Spray Saga: 10 Years Later

 DAVIS (CBS13) — UC Davis shared what’s changed since student protestors were pepper-sprayed in the face during a non-violent demonstration 10 years ago.

-The incident was made worse when university documents showed the school paid public relations firms $175,000 to scrub the bad press from the internet.READ MORE: Rocklin Parents Want Action After Controversial Quiz Question: 'Complete Attack On Conservatives'
+The incident was made worse when university documents showed the school paid public relations firms $175,000 to scrub the bad press from the internet.READ MORE: Fire Damages Relles Florist Building In Sacramento; Shop Still Open For Flower Orders

 Administrators wouldn’t talk to us on camera, but say they’ve spent the last decade focused on two things: listening and taking action.